-Qualifying for workers’ comp. with a back injury is sometimes complicated.
+Qualifying for workers’ comp with a back injury is sometimes complicated.
 Back injuries are quite common in the United States and they tend to appear after years of stress and strain during a single acute incident.
 When there is a clear fall or lifting injury sustained at work, it is much clearer that your injury is work-related, but your employer may try to fight your case.
 If they argue that your injury was caused by pre-existing back injuries or conditions you sustained outside of work, you may need a lawyer to fight your case and work to prove your condition is truly work-related and qualifies for coverage.

-Workers’ Compensation for Benefits from Herniated Discs
+Workers’ Compensation Benefits for Herniated Discs

 Herniated disc injuries universally require rest and rehabilitation to get you back on your feet.
 This means that you will typically not be able to return to work for at least a few weeks after sustaining a herniated disc injury.
 In addition, you will typically undergo medical imaging like X-Rays or MRIs to determine the severity of your injury and may need other medical care as well.
 Severe cases may even require surgery to repair tissue damage.

 These medical costs can be quite expensive, but your workers’ compensation coverage should cover the costs in full.
 As long as the injury is work-related, workers’ comp should cover the medical costs in full.
 Your employer’s workers’ comp policy may dictate which physician you need to use, but do not let this discourage you; your doctor is still required to give you adequate medical care, and you may be able to get permission to use your own doctor of choice regardless.